 E. Defendant’s Error Rate

 Defendant also claims that there is no standard in the industry requiring that a CRA run an Accurint/Experian Report.
 However, it disregards the fact that Defendant had such a procedure.
-Defendant also disregards that fact that, while Mr. Hendricks knows of no CRAs preparing background reports which are using cross-blocking, he knows of at least two credit reporting agencies doing so and there is no reason Defendant could not also do so.
+Defendant also disregards the fact that, while Mr. Hendricks knows of no CRAs preparing background reports which are using cross-blocking, he knows of at least two credit reporting agencies doing so.
+There is no reason Defendant could not also do so.